 Understanding Clojure's Persistent Vectors, pt.
 3

-Part 1 and part 2 of this blogpost series about Clojure's persistent vectors should give you a good understanding on how the persistent vector works in general.
+Part 1 and part 2 of this blog post series about Clojure’s persistent vectors should give you a good understanding of how the persistent vector works in general.
 However, there are many different ways of decreasing the constant factors.
-Perhaps the easiest one to grasp is the tail, which we will have a look at in this blogpost.
+Perhaps the easiest one to grasp is the tail, which we will have a look at in this blog post.

 The Rationale for Tails

 Recall that this is the visualisation of the operation

 without any tail implemented: If there’s space in the rightmost leaf, just copy

 the path down to the leaf node, copy the leaf, and insert the last element into

 How would this differ with a tail?
 Let’s have a look: